sebastienrousseau/frontmatter-gen/README.md

 at your option.

-## Acknowledgements
+## Acknowledgements 🙏

-Special thanks to all contributors and the Rust community for their support and feedback.
+Special thanks to all contributors and the Rust community for their invaluable support and feedback.

 [00]: https://frontmatter-gen.com
 [01]: https://lib.rs/crates/frontmatter-gen